 Organic Sour Cream

 I use organic sour cream in this recipe, as there are no eggs!
 Sour cream helps create a moist cake and also give this banana bread some structure.
-I used Organic Valley Cream Cheese in this recipe.
+I used Organic Valley Sour Cream in this recipe.

 Always use whole milk when baking.
 I love Organic Valley Grassmilk, as I think milk from grass-fed cows tastes better!